rickxy/alx-pre_course/0x01-git/README.md

-This is a first folder creation
+This is a first folder creation.
+Excited once again to be here